IvicaV/LeanTags/README.md

 Every tab closed **by LeanTabs** is automatically saved into a dated and named **"Session"**.
 You can access your old research and link collections at any time via the dashboard.

 ### 🗂️ Powerful Session Manager
 Open the "Saved Links" page to manage your sessions.
-Rename them, restore entire sessions with a single click, open individual links, or delete what you no longer need.
+Organize your history with **collapsible lists**, rename sessions to give them context, restore entire sessions with a single click, open individual links, or delete what you no longer need.

 ### ➕ Research Assistant
 You can also add links manually to your sessions!
 Paste a URL, and LeanTabs **automatically fetches the page title** for you (e.g., converting a YouTube link into the video title).

+### 🏷️ Smart Auto-Categorization
+Chaos is the enemy.
+LeanTabs **automatically detects the source** of every link (e.g., "YouTube", "GitHub", "Amazon") and applies a clean category tag.
+Want custom organization?
+You can rename any category tag manually to fit your project needs (e.g., change "Google Docs" to "Thesis Sources").

+### 🔍 Instant Search & Filtering
+Stop scrolling through endless history lists.
+LeanTabs turns your saved tabs into a searchable database.
+*   **Live Search:** Find any link by title or URL instantly.
+*   **Smart Filters:** Drill down by **Category** (e.g., "Show me only YouTube videos") or filter by **Origin Window** to find exactly what you need in seconds.

 ### 🪟 Smart Restore
 Restores your tabs exactly how you left them – respecting your **original window structure**.
 If a session had tabs from two different windows, LeanTabs can reopen them in two new windows.